MerhanMustafov/insport/README.md

 ```
 4. run `npm run dev`
 5. local link [http://localhost:5173/](http://localhost:5173/)
-6. the page on this link will be empty untill you run this app locally as well [insport-rest-api](https://github.com/MerhanMustafov/insport-rest-api)
+6. the page on this link will be empty untill you run this app locally in this branch `release/v1` as well [insport-rest-api](https://github.com/MerhanMustafov/insport-rest-api)

 ## INFO